-- Step 1 From Cisco Unified CM Administration, choose Bulk Administration > Phones > Phone Template.
+Step 1 From Cisco Unified CM Administration, choose Bulk Administration > Phones > Phone Template.

-- Step 2 Click Add New.
+Step 2 Click Add New.

-- Step 3 From the Phone Type drop-down, select the phone model for which you want to create a template.
+Step 3 From the Phone Type drop-down, select the phone model for which you want to create a template.

-- Step 4 Enter a Template Name.
+Step 4 Enter a Template Name .

-- Step 5 Check the Require Activation Code for Onboarding check box.
+Step 5 Check the Require Activation Code for Onboarding check box.
 In case of Mobile and Remote Access mode, check the Allow Activation Code via Mobile and Remote Access check box.

-- Step 6 Configure values for the following mandatory fields:
+Step 6 Configure values for the following mandatory fields:

-- Device Pool
+Device Pool

-- Phone Button Template
+Phone Button Template

-- Owner User ID
+• Owner User ID

-- Device Security Profile
+Device Security Profile

-- SIP Profile
+• SIP Profile

-- Step 7 Complete any remaining fields in the Phone Template Configuration window.
-For help with the fields and their settings, refer to the online help.
+Step 7 Complete any remaining fields in the Phone Template Configuration window.
+For help with the fields a their settings, refer to the online help.

-- Step 8 Click Save.

-Create CSV File with New Phones, on page 359
+Create CSV File with New Phones, on page 376